dChiamp/haus-components/README.md

 TODO improvements:

-- The slideshow-list component on MPC is the base of a really good background slideshow.
-Adapt that into haus-components
+1. The slideshow-list component on MPC is the base of a really good background slideshow.
+Adapt that into haus-components.
+Need to make it more generic, with slots probably.
-- ;nd;lks